 Learn MoreA pulpotomy is also known as a “nerve treatment” for baby teeth.
 If a cavity gets deep enough it can become painful.
 A pulpotomy helps remove infection and preserve the baby teeth until the permanent teeth erupt into place.
 The process is much shorter and easier than an adult nerve treatment.

-Learn MoreWe offer several different sedation options for dental treatment including nitrous oxide (laughing gas), in-office IV sedation and general anesthesia in a hospital setting.
+Learn MoreWe offer several different sedation options for dental treatment including nitrous oxide (laughing gas) and general anesthesia in a hospital setting.
 Whether children are apprehensive from previous medical/dental experiences, they need extensive restorative care at a young age, or they have special needs, we have the expertise and means to make sure they comfortably get the dental treatment they require.